nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006204315/README.md

   - edit anywhere integrated vscode editor with `.` hotkey
   - loosely forms directed graph data using `[[links]]`
     - but i think those do not link together in github markdown ?
+      - it would be simple enough to create an awk script to convert link formats.
 - large data set
   - ID based zettelkasten like `zet`
     - no decisions where to put things
+  - must select tags when creating

 ` zet/20221006204315/README.md `